meganz/MEGAchat/CodeSafetyGuidline.md

 # C/C++ Code safety guideline #
-This guide describes the code safery principles that were and *must* be followed in the Karere C++ code
+This guide describes the code safety principles that were and *must* be followed in the Karere C++ code

 These principles are not about code readability, but to minimize bugs, memory leaks, crashes and provide good self-diagnostics with minimum effort on the programmer's side.
 Following these principles should